dox-op/use-state-array/README.md

 # use-state-array

-`use-state-array` is a React state array wrapper that simplifies the management of complex arrays.
-By providing a `compareTo` function during initialization, it offers various methods such as sorting, finding, upserting, and removing elements.
+`use-state-array` is a lightweight helper hook for React that wraps `useState` and gives you array-specific helpers such as sorting, deduplication, equality checks, and resetting to the initial value.
+Provide your own `compareTo` function once and you get a predictable set of utilities for any array-based state.

 ## Features

-- **Sorting**: Automatically sort the array.
-- **Finding**: Easily locate elements using a comparison function.
-- **Upserting**: Add or update elements effortlessly.
-- **Removing**: Remove elements quickly and intuitively.
+- **Custom ordering**: Pass a comparator and the hook keeps the array sorted (or not, you decide).
+- **Idempotent inserts**: `addItem` replaces existing matches before inserting, preventing duplicates.
+- **Safe removals**: `removeItem` removes one or multiple items in a single call.
+- **Equality helpers**: `areEquals` and `areEqualsDeep` ensure quick comparisons in memoised components.
+- **State recovery**: `resetArray` restores the original `initialState` snapshot at any time.
+- **Deduplication**: `toSingleOccurrence` gives a copy of the array with unique items only.

 ## Installation

-Install the dependency using npm or yarn:

 ```bash
 npm install use-state-array